Duende is currently OPEN for submissions until July 1. For this reading period, we are looking for pieces that respond

 1) We accept only these file formats for writing: doc, docx, and pdf.
 And for images: jpg or png.
 If you are concerned about formatting changes when your files are opened on different computers, please submit PDFs.

 2) We ask you to send work in only one genre—considering “hybrid work” to be its own genre—per submission.
 Please place your submission into one file.
 (That is to say, if you are submitting five poems, then send them all in one document.
 If you are sending two poems and one short story, you must submit twice, once in each genre.
 If you are submitting translations of three short stories, please place both the short stories and the original texts in one file.
 Label clearly, in English, the source texts.)

-3) We consider up to five poems at a time, with a combined total of no more than 75 lines long, hybrid work of no more than 2,500 words, and prose no more than 7,500 words.
-Please send no more than five poems or images at a time.
+3) We consider up to five poems at a time, with a combined total of no more than 15 pages; hybrid work of no more than 2,500 words; and prose no more than 7,500 words.
+Please send no more than five images at a time.
 For prose and hybrid work, feel free to send several pieces, up to those total word lengths.
 There are no minimum lengths; we love pithiness.

 4) Poetry should be single spaced; all prose should be double-spaced.

 5) All submissions must be made via Submittable, no exceptions.

 8) We’d love to hear why you have chosen to submit to Duende—we love to make new friends—and how you heard about us.
 Please send us a short bio, but know that, for us, it’s all about the writing.